syncfusion-content/maui-docs/MAUI/CircularProgressBar/migration.md

 <td>The progress completed event occurs when Progress value attains Maximum value in ProgressBar.</td></tr>
 </table>

-The following code example explains how to utilize the Xamarin progress bar and the .NET MAUI progress bar progress changed and progress completed event.
+The following code example explains how to use the properties in the Xamarin circular progress bar and the .NET MAUI circular progress bar.

 <table>
 <tr>